Do you wonder what is the feeling of being 27? Our volunteer Dora who is turning 27 this month will give you a clue.

-Hopefully, I won’t get into an accident and drugs or suicide is not my case, neither.
+Hopefully, I won’t get into an accident, and drugs or suicide is not my case, neither.
 However, there is truly something about this age of 27.
 I felt that on the way to it I changed as a person.
-I can mention the greatest things about my change: I became freer from inside, more peaceful and the most important – I started to believe more in the future.
+I can mention the greatest things about my change: I became freer from inside, more peaceful, and most important – I started to believe more in the future.

 All my life I was listening to others around me and after some years I realized that their experience is just a little piece of the puzzle of life, one window to the world.
 In fact, the world is much bigger.